New Exclusive Data Reveals All-Time High Corporate Social Responsibility Impact In UK

-(MENAFN- GlobeNewsWire - Nasdaq) Research from Benevity shows UK businesses are embracing enterprise-wide impact with increased investment

-LONDON, Nov.
-08, 2024 (GLOBE NEWSWIRE) -- Benevity Inc. , the trusted global corporate social responsibility solution provider, today unveiled new insights into the UK corporate social responsibility (CSR) landscape with data showing UK companies' commitment to social impact initiatives at an all-time high and increasing at a greater pace than the global average.
+LONDON, November 8, 2024 /3BL/ - Benevity Inc. , the trusted global corporate social responsibility solution provider, today unveiled new insights into the UK corporate social responsibility (CSR) landscape with data showing UK companies' commitment to social impact initiatives at an all-time high and increasing at a greater pace than the global average.
 The findings were showcased at Benevity Forum London , the premier event bringing together purpose-driven companies from the UK and Europe to exchange best practices for impactful volunteering, giving and sustainability programmes.

 Benevity's annual The State of Corporate Purpose report highlights the top CSR, DEI and ESG trends shaping corporate social impact strategies today.
 Drawing on data and insights from Benevity's global community of nearly 1,000 leading companies and a survey of over 400 CSR leaders, the 2024 global report from Benevity Impact Labs , the company's research lab, shows that companies are increasingly realigning their CSR strategies to their core business values and focusing on creating positive return on investment for both their businesses and communities.